 Place the beef in a plastic freezer bag.
 Add the flour.
 Shake to coat each piece of meat with flour.
 It is the flour that will thicken the sauce later and make it stick well to the beef.

 When the olive oil and butter are hot, add the floured beef, spreading the pieces so that every piece touches the oil.
 Do not stir for a minute or so to allow the underside to brown.
 Keep the heat very high.
-Stir and cook for a few minutes, with occasional stirring, until the beef changes color and a light crust forms.
+Stir.
+Cook for a few minutes, with occasional stirring, until the beef changes color and a light crust forms.

 Pour in the Worcestershire sauce and liquid seasoning.
 Stir briskly; the sauce should thicken quite fast.
 Add the mushrooms, cook just until heated, stirring occasionally.